FionaZhuSinuo/ACE-592-Project/README.md

 Also, further analysis should be done to capture the positive or negative impact of emojis in the sentiment analysis.

 # Repository Structure
- - **Write Up**: includes the Python code files called "Reddit.ipynb", "Xide chen.ipynb".
+ - **Code**: includes the Python code files called "Reddit.ipynb", "Xide chen.ipynb".
  - **Datasets**: are Documents needed to run code and includes the datasets the above Python code references.
  - **Write Up**: includes the final report for this project and its findings in a document called "Write_Up.docx" on write_up links file.